ameeno-globality/cypress-dashboard-exporter/README.md

+# cypress-prometheus-exporter
+Cypress Prometheus Exporter

+forked from ssh://git@github.com:/rguilmont/cypress-dashboard-exporter.git and modified to work with our stack.
+# Original Readme:

 # Cypress.io dashboard Prometheus exporter

 See an example of what is possible [here](https://rguilmont.net/grafana-example/d/scjkVna7k/cypress-dashboard)

-Prometheus exporter for a project from Cypress.io dashboards, giving the ability to alert, make special operations or correlate with other datasources by using grafana.
+Prometheus exporter for a project from Cypress.io dashboards, giving the ability to alert, make special operations or correlate with other data sources by using grafana.

 # Installation

 There's no public docker image available yet, but you can simply build it :

 ```
-docker build -t cypress-exporter .
+docker build -t cypress-prometheus-exporter .
 ```

 or the binary :